The ominous fate of exomoons around hot Jupiters in the high-eccentricity migration scenario: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for his/her positive and constructive review of the manuscript.
 The simulations were run on the CfCA Calculation Server at NAOJ.
 A.A.T. acknowledges support from JSPS KAKENHI Grant Numbers 17F17764 and 17H06360.
 A.A.T. also thanks the Center for Interdisciplinary Exploration and Research in Astrophysics at Northwestern University for its hospitality.
 A.S.H. thanks the Max Planck Society for support through a Max Planck Research Group.